taraak/pita/README.md

 an example `.env.example` file for convenience.
 Note that to use wandb we require that you set WANDB_ENTITY in your `.env` file.

+## Datasets
+You can download the datasets for all the experiments from [here](https://data.mendeley.com/datasets/jnrdksfsyp/1) and store them in `data` folder in the main directory.

 ## Citations

 If this codebase is useful towards other research efforts please consider citing us.